 The accounts or support team will contact you should this happen, but we may have to act quickly and add this pre-emptively, for example if an issue occurs out of hours.

-While these attacks should not get processed by your gateway (which has its own protections in place), it can mean the attempts are recorded in your account causing you data problems, and in addition our reputation with the gateway could be reduced if we appear to be letting this activity happen.
+While any attacks should not get processed by your gateway (which has its own protections in place), it can mean the attempts are recorded in your account causing you data problems, and in addition our reputation with the gateway could be reduced if we appear to be letting this activity happen.

 The Managed Challenge is a temporary measure and we will remove it once the attack has stopped.